A common question we hear from our customers is whether their homeowner’s insurance policy will cover broken pipes and the damage they may cause.

 In addition to your home’s plumbing, the roof, gutters, windows, and doors are all areas where water damage can occur.
 When it comes to the plumbing in your home, the most effective way of preventing water damage from happening is to schedule a professional plumbing inspection from a licensed plumbing company at least every two years.
 Having a routine plumbing inspection can locate problems before they become disasters.

-Call Nick’s Plumbing and Sewer Services today to schedule a plumbing inspection in Houston.
+Call Nick’s Plumbing and Air Conditioning Services today to schedule a plumbing inspection in Houston.

 We’re on the Way!